Kaiofholz/MiniRAG-Hybrid-Retrieval/README.md

 This is a learning-oriented Python project built to understand how retrieval-augmented question answering works beyond simple framework usage.

-The project focuses on retrieval quality, evidence selection, debugging, and extractive answer reliability.
+The project focuses on retrieval quality, evidence selection, debugging and extractive answer reliability.

 ## Core Components